opencitations/metadata/development/02/formal-competency-questions.md

 ORDER BY ?beLit
 ```

 ## CQ2.2.
-Bibliographic references co-cited in the same document component
+In-text reference pointers co-cited in the same document component

-List all the bibliographic references in the document X that are cited within a particular document component (e.g. sentence or text chunk).
+List all the in-text reference pointers in the document X grouped by the same document component (e.g. sentence or text chunk).

 ```
 SELECT DISTINCT ?rp ?sent (group_concat(distinct ?des; separator="; ") as ?parents) ?beLit